 Fort Tuthill County Park

 Nestled in the cool Ponderosa pine forest 3 miles south of Flagstaff, AZ, the County’s premier 413-acre regional park is open year round as a recreation destination.
-Throughout the year, outdoor enthusiasts can enjoy the multi-use trails, archery, and the many events and outdoor recreation programs offered.
+Throughout the year, outdoor enthusiasts can enjoy the multi-use trails, archery, bike park, and the many events and outdoor recreation programs offered.

 Pickin’ in the Pines is held on the grounds of Fort Tuthill County Park where we rent several areas and facilities for our events.
-Click on the map below for the full version.
+Get driving directions at the bottom of this page.

 We offer camping accommodations for many types of camping.
 Please visit our Camping page for full details.
 All camping areas are a moderate, 1/8- to 1/4-mile walk from the amphitheater.
 There will be a free shuttle service between the campground and the amphitheater running approximately every 15 minutes beginning one half hour before the main stage opens, until one half hour after the main stage closes.
 The campgrounds connect to the Flagstaff Urban Trail System (FUTS), where you can hike or bike for miles.

 Pepsi Amphitheater is 2 hours from Phoenix, 3.5 hours from Tucson, 3.5 hours from Las Vegas, 7 hours from Los Angeles, and 8 hrs from San Diego.
 The facility is located off exit 337 on I-17; the entrance is on Route 89A.
 Hotels and the city of Flagstaff are north of the facility on I-17 or Beulah Boulevard, Sedona is to the south on 89A.